Uttara Group of Industries: History

 The group in March purchased Nabarun Jute Mill, a state owned jute mill, from the government of Bangladesh 139.6 million BDT, after making the lowest bid in 1998.
-In October 2005, Additional Superintendent of Police in the Dhaka District Police, Amjad Hossain, and the officer in charge of Savar Police Station, Tariq Kamal, were suspended for allegedly tying to steal 180 million BDT from Uttara Group.
+In October 2005, Additional Superintendent of Police in the Dhaka District Police Amjad Hossain and the officer in charge of Savar Police Station, Tariq Kamal, were suspended for allegedly tying to steal 180 million BDT from Uttara Group.
 Sub-Inspector Ibrahim Khalil was suspended and sent to jail while Sub-Inspector Aminul Islam had gone into hiding to evade arrest.
-The Additional Superintendent Ashiq Sayeed of Savar Upazila was placed under investigation over the same issue.
-Second officer of the Savar Police Station, Shawkat Ali, sued two police officers and five police sources over seizing the money, 23.8 million BDT, from an official of Uttara Group who was travelling to Dhaka on the excuse of investigating Hundi links of Uttara Group.
+Additional Superintendent Ashiq Sayeed of Savar Upazila was placed under investigation over the same issue.
+Second officer of the Savar Police Station, Shawkat Ali, sued two police officers and five police sources over seizing the money, 23.8 million BDT, from an official of Uttara Group who was travelling to Dhaka on the excuse of investigating hundi links of Uttara Group.
 Some of the money was later returned.

 In March 2007, the caretaker government created a list of individuals to be targeted in a corruption drive which include the name of the chairman of Uttara Group of Industries, Giridhari Lal Modi.
 The police questioned Giridhari Lal Modi on allegations of laundering 34 million BDT to the United States.
 Modi was detained by the police in May.
-He was produced by the police before Bangladesh High Court advisory board, composed of two judges and one joint secretary from the Ministry of Home Affairs, along with Bangladesh Nationalist Party Vice Chairman Tarique Rahman to deicide whether to extend their decision.
+He was produced by the police before Bangladesh High Court advisory board, composed of two judges and one joint secretary from the Ministry of Home Affairs, along with Bangladesh Nationalist Party vice chairman Tarique Rahman to decide whether to extend their decision.
 In July, Modi was asked to submit a wealth statement by the Anti Corruption Commission.

-The National Board of Revenue sues four directors of Uttara Spinning Mill, including Dilip Kumar Modi, on charges of tax evasion in 2008.
+The National Board of Revenue sued four directors of Uttara Spinning Mill, including Dilip Kumar Modi, on charges of tax evasion in 2008.
 The National Board of Revenue froze the bank accounts of Giridhari Lal Modi.
 The Anti Corruption Commission sued Giridhari Lal Modi.
 Modi secured bail from Bangladesh High Court in July 2008.
-Finance Minister of Bangladesh, Abul Maal Abdul Muhith, said in January 2009, the government was to decide what to do with the frozen accounts, including that of Modi, after the National Board of Revenue sought ministry advice.
-The Government ordered some to be unfrozen.
+The finance minister of Bangladesh, Abul Maal Abdul Muhith, said in January 2009, the government was to decide what to do with the frozen accounts, including that of Modi, after the National Board of Revenue sought ministry advice.
+The government ordered some to be unfrozen.

 The Anti Corruption Commission asked for the accounts of Giridhari Lal Modi in February 2015.

 The Central Intelligence Cell of the National Board of Revenue asked for the accounts of Dilip Kumar Modi, son of Giridhari Lal Modi and managing director of Uttara Group.